raykeyor/script/README.md

 # script
-this is the script for remote transfer file
+this is the script for dialy